-Developing a mobile app can turn out to be a expensive and long process.
+Developing a mobile app can turn out to be an expensive and long process.
 With the advent of new technology Xamarin, cross-platform mobile development has become quite easy and prompt.
 In this blog post, I’ll explain some benefits of Xamarin as a cross-platform mobile development tool.

 Stay Informed- 5 Interesting Mobile App Development Trends for 2016

-You have write most of the codes only once and can share it on Android, iOS, and Windows.
+You have written most of the codes only once and can share it on Android, iOS, and Windows.
 In this way, you can also decrease your mobile app’s time-to-market.
 By cutting down on cross-platforms code duplication, you will have more time for adding functionality to your mobile app.

 Stay Informed- Common Mobile App Development Mistakes To Avoid